Feyerabend/cc/ch07/sec7.6/README.md

 value = 42
 ```

-The “pattern” dissolves entirely into the module system.
+The "pattern" dissolves entirely into the module system.
 Introducing a
-Singleton class here does not improve clarity—it adds structure that the
+Singleton class here does not improve clarity--it adds structure that the
 language does not require.

 This exposes a broader issue: many design patterns were historically
-solutions to language limitations rather than intrinsic design necessities.
+solutions to *language limitations* rather than intrinsic design necessities.
 As those limitations disappear, the patterns can become conceptual
 overhead rather than insight.